nxl904/ud_SQL_Log_Analysis/README.md

-authart – combines author and article tables logsubstr – Parses the “path” column of the log file using a substring function to obtain the “slug” which will allow for a join to authart logauthart – joins logsubstr to authart to make a single table with all necessary data points. titlecount – queries logauthart to provide a count of titles time2txt- utilizes the to_char function and converts the “time” column in time2txt from a timestamp to a string time2txtss – utilizes the substring function to parse the “time” column form the logauthart to include only the date and not the hours, minutes, and seconds.
-This was necessary to aggregate and summate the log data by date to answer question 3. ok – view of time2txtss with only 200 responses. error- view of time2txtss with only 404 responses. errorok – combines counts of errors & ok to calculate error rate for question 3.
+authart – combines author and article tables logsubstr – Parses the “path” column of the log file using a substring function to obtain the “slug” which will allow for a join to authart

+logauthart – joins logsubstr to authart to make a single table with all necessary data points.

+titlecount – queries logauthart to provide a count of titles.

+time2txt- utilizes the to_char function and converts the “time” column in time2txt from a timestamp to a string.

+time2txtss – utilizes the substring function to parse the “time” column form the logauthart to include only the date and not the hours, minutes, and seconds.
+This was necessary to aggregate and summate the log data by date to answer question 3.

+ok – view of time2txtss with only 200 responses.

+error- view of time2txtss with only 404 responses.

+errorok – combines counts of errors & ok to calculate error rate for question 3.

 The python code in log_ana.py was validated in accordance to PEP8 standards:  http://pep8online.com/